-Club Sports provide students a learning experience through their involvement in establishment, public relations, organization, administration, budgeting, and scheduling, as well as the development of skills in their particular sport.
+Additionally, Club Sports provide students-officers with a unique learning experience that allows for the development of skills such as team leadership, public relations, fundraising, budgeting, and scheduling.
 Involvement in a group and team setting creates opportunities to enhance the student´s overall experiences at Western Oregon University.

 Club Sports Classifications

 Generally speaking, Club Sports in Tier I compete against other Universities/Colleges in formal competition, or perform publicly (i.e. Dance Team).

 - Tier I Club Sports typically operate within a governing body (such as a conference or organization) that defines rules for practice/competition, playing season, eligibility for competition, and scheduling.

 - To be considered Tier I, a team must participate in, or publicly perform (i.e. Dance Team) at least five (5) times during the academic year.

 - Tier I teams are expected to hold practice sessions at least twice each week with the primary goal of skill development and preparation for competition.